Lake Bled Blog

 Distance from Airport by car – 30 min (35.3 km) via A2/E6

-If you drive from the airport on the motorway you will need a vignette (motorway toll sticker).
+If you drive from the airport on the motorway, you will need a vignette (motorway toll sticker).
 These are available from petrol stations.
-They cost approximately 15 euros for a week and 30 euros for a month.
+They cost approximately 15 euros per week and 30 euros per month.

 Train Station

-Bled Jezero station is on the opposite end of the lake to the town and nearer to Camp Bled.
+Bled Jezero station is located on the opposite end of the lake from the town and is nearer to Camp Bled.

-From here, trains leave to/from Jesenice and Nova Gorica every two hours or so.
-Trains from Ljubljana drop passengers off at Lesce-bled station which is 4 km southeast of Bled.
+From here, trains leave/for Jesenice and Nova Gorica every two hours or so.
+Trains from Ljubljana drop passengers off at Lesce-bled station, which is 4 km southeast of Bled.
 The journey takes slightly under an hour by regional train.
-These run irregularly, but more or less once every hour.
-In addition, there are a few IC services a day, which are slightly faster.
+These run irregularly, but approximately once every hour.
+Additionally, there are a few IC services available daily, which are slightly faster.

 Lake Bled Bus

-A bus runs between Ljubljana to Bled hourly on the hour and returns from Bled to Ljubljana hourly on the hour.
+A bus runs between Ljubljana and Bled hourly on the hour and returns from Bled to Ljubljana hourly on the hour.
 The journey takes approximately 75 minutes.
-A schedule is available online here http://www.ap-ljubljana.si/en Tickets can be bought at Bus station ticket offices.
-There is also a number you can call for getting information.
-1991 (only for calls made in Slovenia).
+A schedule is available online here http://www.ap-ljubljana.si/en .
+Tickets can be bought at the Bus station ticket offices.
+There is also a number you can call for information.
+1991 (applicable only to calls made in Slovenia).

 Car Hire